Home / Coffee Knowledge / What does COVID-19 mean for coffee production? An update from Nicaragua

 Details

-• We look forward to your questions to the speakers
+• we look forward to your questions for the speakers

-• The webinar will be held in German.
-Rodolfo from COMSA will translate from Spanish into German, while Kim Elena's presentation will be held in English and will not be translated.
+• the webinar will be held in German.
+Rodolfo from COMSA will be translated from Spanish to German, Kim Elena's contribution will be in English and not translated

-• Moderation: Raphael Studer, algrano, Philipp Schallberger and Benjamin Hohlmann (both coffee makers)
+• Moderation: Raphael Studer, algrano, Philipp Schallberger and Benjamin Hohlmann (both Kaffeemacher)

-• After your ticket purchase (25 CHF) we will send you a Zoom link to participate in the webinar
+• after you purchase your ticket (25 CHF), we will send you a Zoom link to participate in the webinar

-• The link will be sent approximately 3 days before the webinar
+• the link will be sent approx. 3 days before the webinar

 Who is this webinar for?

-Producers, processors, importers, online retailers, roasters, coffee shops, retailers, etc.
+Producers, processors, importers, online trade, roasters, coffee shops, retail, etc.

 Time